top of page

 Challenge

-After winning the global Chevrolet advertising account, McCann needed to reduce content costs without sacrificing quality—especially for award shows and “utility” content that wasn’t always worth high production spend.
+Commonwealth // McCann needed to reduce content costs without sacrificing quality—especially for award shows and “utility” content that doesn't justify high production expenditures.

 Solution